 At our main office, people are dressed in casual attire—sandals, shorts, and t-shirts are the norm.
 Shoes are unofficially optional.
 Rock music is playing.
 Or Reggae.
 Or house.
 Everyone works in teams and sits out in the open, amidst brightly colored walls and quirky décor.
 We often boot our CEO out of his desk to make room for more employees.
 He gets bounced around—and wouldn’t have it any other way.
 The kitchen is full of baked goods to share—some even healthy—and the lounge area is home to multiple TVs and video game systems, retro and modern.
 Our year-round staff enjoys competitive benefits and a whacky corporate culture (FYI: ties are mostly forbidden unless you want to get under our CEO’s skin, which is also part of our culture).
 We have Starbucks and Peet’s coffee in the main office, which we often forget to make, so you’ll likely see someone going out on a coffee run.
 Of course, we've got ping pong, Mario Kart on the Wii, 401K + Matching, Medical, Dental and Vision coverage—and we give our people lots of time off.
 Much more than the norm.

 Making Birthdays Count

 We celebrate birthdays.
 And it’s not just a quick “Hey!
 Happy Birthday!” either.
 Typically, a special lunch outing is planned by the lucky person’s department and we all head out together to celebrate.
-We’ve made a habit of decorating the birthday boy or girl’s desk or office space the night before (ie. filling it so full of balloons they can barely walk, or papering a work space chalk full of Justin Bieber gear), so they have something festive to arrive to on their big day.
+We’ve also made a habit of decorating the birthday boy or girl’s desk or office space the night before (eg. filling it so full of balloons they can barely walk, covering it in Justin Beiber photos, constructing a fort made entirely of cereal boxes...you get the picture), so they have something festive to arrive to on their big day.